 Delivering Open Doors

 Open Doors, delivered by Build UK in partnership with CITB, offers a unique chance to see behind the scenes of construction sites, offices, factories, and training centres, across Great Britain showcasing all the career opportunities offered in construction.

 Construction Ambassadors, delivered as part of GoConstruct, supported by CITB, plays a vital role in promoting the fantastic career opportunities available in the construction industry.

 Providing potential entrants with the opportunity to experience construction is essential, to help them understand the range of career opportunities available to them.
-Many employers offer work experience opportunities of between one and 12 weeks long, with a requirement for 45 days’ work experience in T Levels which will be implemented from 2020.
+Many employers offer work experience opportunities of between one and 12 weeks long.
 Build UK has already worked with the Department for Work and Pensions to produce an employer guide Future Building: A Guide to Successful Work Experience.

 Supporting a Bridge into Construction programme